-Our first and greatest challenge of the year was proper tax reform.
-House Bill 1B, implemented by the 20 Florida Legislature, was a statutory rollback of the Count millage rate for Fiscal Year (FY) 2007/2008 amounting 13 percent.
-Senate Joint Resolution 2D (Amendment the "Property Tax Reform" amendment to the Flori Constitution approved by Florida voters in January 200 provided for a modified \$25,000 additional homeste exemption and the portability of the "Save-Our-Home exemption.
-HB1B and Amendment 1 combined ha reduced countywide general revenue by \$69 million wh saving the average resident approximately \$452 over t same two-year period.
+Our first and greatest challenge of the year was property tax reform.
+House Bill 1B, implemented by the 2007 Florida Legislature, was a statutory rollback of the County's millage rate for Fiscal Year (FY) 2007/2008 amounting to 13 percent.
+Senate Joint Resolution 2D (Amendment 1), the "Property Tax Reform" amendment to the Florida Constitution approved by Florida voters in January 2008, provided for a modified \$25,000 additional homestead exemption and the portability of the "Save-Our-Homes" exemption.
+HB1B and Amendment 1 combined have reduced countywide general revenue by \$69 million while saving the average resident approximately \$452 over the same two-year period.